-It would not be possible for us to live in certain places on $3,000 a month without going down to a studio apartment for all 5 of us or moving into a bad neighborhood.
-When applying for residencies we did not apply to cities like New York City or San Fransisco.
-With $3,000 a month to budget for bills, we would have to downgrade a lot just to afford to live.
+It would be hard for us to live in certain places on $3,000 a month without going down to a studio apartment for all 5 of us or moving into a less than desirable neighborhood.

 We understand it’s less stressful to overspend on a big gift for special occasions like Christmas, birthdays, Valentines Day, Anniversary.
 Things like notes, a box of our favorite candy, one rose instead of a dozen, and ordering pizza are enough to make it special.
 That saves hundreds to be honest!

-I would say our grocery bill for 2 adults and 3 small kids is around $450.
+I would say our grocery bill for 2 adults and 3 small kids is around $600-$700.
 That also includes things like toilet paper.
-I honestly had budgeted $350 for it and just couldn’t do it, partly because I don’t do meal planning like I should.
-And partly because we really like hosting dinners about once a month with friends.

 Dairy: $30/week (milk, cream, eggs, cheese, cottage cheese)